 The LBA of the southwest has long been characterized by the apparent emergence of a new culture associated with defensiveness and warriorship, as represented by:

 The site underwent a brief investigation in the early 2000s to safeguard surface artifacts in danger of being destroyed.
 Our 2018 season was the site’s first comprehensive excavation and uncovered the largest known Bronze Age hut (cabana) in the southwest of Iberia.
 Work on the hut and surrounding areas of the site continued during the 2019 season.

 Our field season was cancelled in 2020 and 2021 due to the global pandemic.
 We hope to resume our exciting fieldwork in 2022!

 Prior experience in archaeology is not required - students of all backgrounds are encouraged to apply.
-This field school will train students in archaeological methods, such as excavation techniques, survey, recording, illustration, the handling and processing of artifacts.
+This field school will train students in archaeological methods, such as excavation techniques, recording, illustration, and the handling and processing of artifacts.

 Tuition for the 3 week session (including room, board, and transportation within Portugal) is $1500 USD.